somod-dev/somod/packages/docs/src/reference/main-concepts/ui/config.yaml.md

       # any SOMOD common keywords
   ```

-  The publicRuntimeConfig is a map of config name to the [Common Keywords](/reference/main-concepts/yaml-processing).
+  The publicRuntimeConfig is a map of the config name to the [Common Keywords](/reference/main-concepts/yaml-processing).

 - **`serverRuntimeConfig`**
   The serverRuntimeConfig is similar to publicRuntimeConfig, but these configs are available only on the server.